-How to Remove Sand from the Pool Bottom
+How to Remove Sand From the Pool Bottom – Tips That Work

-You can easily remove larger debris, insects and leaves by using a skimmer; however, the fine matter usually settles at the bottom of the pool, forming a sediment layer.
+You can easily remove larger debris, insects, and leaves by using a skimmer; however, the fine matter usually settles at the bottom of the pool, forming a sediment layer.
+No one likes a sandy bottom!

 how to remove sand from pool bottom